joshuawootonn/joshuawootonn/README.md

 This year I'm working on a pixel art editor called [42colors](https://42colors.com), and along the way I'm learning about elixir, protobufs, and postgis.

-I have also written a fair amount on how to create beautiful react components that are both animated and accessible on [my blog](https://joshuawootonn.com).
+From time to time I write about creating beautiful react components that are both animated and accessible.
+You can find out more on [my blog](https://joshuawootonn.com).

 <!--
 **joshuawootonn/joshuawootonn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.